cap-js/docs/advanced/odata.md

 </EntityType>
 ```

-The entity `Book` is open, allowing the client to enrich the entity with additional properties, e.g.:
+The entity `Book` is open, allowing the client to enrich the entity with additional properties.

+Example 1:

 ```json
 {"id": 1, "title": "Tow Sawyer"}
 ```
-or
+Example 2:

 ```json
 {"title": "Tow Sawyer",